 Bud is a Lee’s Summit High School graduate and a respected and longstanding member of Lee’s Summit who has had a hand in many areas of leadership for the betterment of our community.
 Bud is a four-term member of the Lee’s Summit R-7 School District Board of Education and served four terms on the Jackson County, Missouri, Legislature.

-A veterinarian of 62 years and owner of Lee’s Summit Animal Hospital, Bud has served the Lee’s Summit Chamber of Commerce on its executive board, the Lee’s Summit Economic Development Council as its chairman, co-chaired the City of Lee’s Summit Government 150-year celebration, is a board director for Summit Bank of Kansas City, has been honored as the Humanitarian of the Year by the Truman Heartland Community Foundation and is past president and a charter member of the Rotary Club of Lee’s Summit.
+A veterinarian of 62 years and owner of Lee’s Summit Animal Hospital, Bud has served the Lee’s Summit Chamber of Commerce on its executive board, the Lee’s Summit Economic Development Council as its chairman, co-chaired the City of Lee’s Summit Government 150-year celebration, has been honored as the Humanitarian of the Year by the Truman Heartland Community Foundation and is past president and a charter member of the Rotary Club of Lee’s Summit.

 He’s served on countless veterinarian and animal medical association areas and boards and has been recognized as a distinguished faculty member at Mizzou.